Arc4NE01/steam-price-tracker/README.md

 # Steam Price Tracker

-Tracks the price of my Steam wishlist games across regions — mainly China, Ukraine, and whichever region is cheapest.
+Tracks the price of my Steam wishlist games across regions: mainly China, Ukraine, and whichever region is cheapest.
 Runs locally, Python only, no Node or API keys.

 ## What it does